firecracker-microvm/firecracker/docs/mmds/mmds-design.md

 # microVM Metadata Service

-The Firecracker microVM Metadata Service (MMDS) is a mutable data store which implements a simplified data path, made possible by the unique setting found in Firecracker.
-The MMDS consists of three major logical components: the backend, the data store, and the minimalist HTTP/TCP/IPv4 stack (named *Dumbo*).
+MMDS consists of three major logical components: the backend, the data store, and the minimalist HTTP/TCP/IPv4 stack (named *Dumbo*).
 They all exist within the Firecracker process, and outside the KVM boundary; the first is a part of the API server, the data store is a global entity for a single microVM, and the last is a part of the device model.
-When the API server is disabled by passing `--no-api` parameter to Firecracker, MMDS is no longer available.

 ## The MMDS backend